Who should buy the New Balance 1006

 This type of outsole composition has a softer outer sole for flexibility.
 The Ndurance is designed with a non-marking herringbone layout, a tread pattern that isn’t common to stiff soles.
 It doesn’t leave scuff marks on the court preventing damage to the playing surface.

 One of the famous New Balance midsole makeups is the REVlite foam that’s used for New Balance’s athletic footgear and sneakers.
 This pioneering unit is mainly built with EVA (ethylene vinyl acetate) that serves as cushioning and underfoot support.

-Support.
+Breathability is one of the benefits offered by the mesh-made exterior that’s overlaid by a seam-free and lightweight synthetic material.
 An overlay is added to grant structure to the shoe and help clamp the foot in place, since the sport involves aggressive movements on the court.

 Toe-dragging is common among tennis athletes, and this sliding motion over the paved or clay court can easily ruin the tip of the shoe.
 To fortify that against abrasive court surfaces, the brand swaddled the forefoot with the long-wear drag tip.

 Its flexible upper design adapts to different foot widths, tapping an expansive range of broad-footed wearers.